2022/23 | Conestoga College

 Students will be rank ordered for readmission using the following criteria:

-- Students who have one discontinuance as a result of course failure and whose academic status/ performance and extra-curricular preparation suggests that they will be successful in the program if readmitted.
+Students who have one discontinuance as a result of course failure and whose academic status/ performance and extra-curricular preparation suggest that they will be successful in the program if readmitted.

 Students who do not meet the above criteria will not be readmitted.
 If there are more students within any category than space in the program can accommodate, the following academic factors will also be considered when categorizing students for readmission: